-The Appropriation Act 2022 (Appropriations Act) and the subsequent variations, if applicable appropriates the sum of \$5.3 billion to the Minister for Planning out of the Consolidated Fund for the services of the Department of Planning and Environment (DPE) for the 2022-23 financial year.
-The spending authority of the Minister under the Appropriations Act has been delegated to the Secretary and subdelegated to DPE Public Service employees for expenditure on the services of the DPE and entities funded from the amount appropriated to that Minister, including the Corporation.
+The Appropriation Act 2023 (Appropriations Act), the subsequent Administrative Arrangements Orders and variations are taken to have appropriated the sum of \$5.2 billion to the Minister for Planning and Public Spaces out of the Consolidated Fund for the services of the Department of Planning, Housing and Infrastructure (DPHI) for the year 2023-24.
+The spending authority of the Minister from the Appropriations Act has been delegated or subdelegated to officers of the DPHI and entities that it is administratively responsible for, including the Corporation.

-The Treasury and Energy Legislation Amendment Act 2022 made some amendments to sections 4.7 and 4.9 of the Government Sector Finance Act 2018 (the GSF Act).
-These amendments commenced on 14 November 2022 and are applied retrospectively.
-As a result, the lead Minister for the Corporation, being the Minister for Planning (Minister for Planning and Public Spaces from 5 April 2023) is taken to have been given an appropriation out of the Consolidated Fund under the authority of section 4.7 of the GSF Act, at the time the Corporation receives or recovers any deemed appropriation money, for an amount equivalent to the money that is received or recovered by the Corporation.
-These deemed appropriations are taken to have been given for the services of DPE.
+The lead Minister for the Corporation, being the Minister for Planning and Public Spaces, is taken to have been given an appropriation out of the Consolidated Fund under the authority section 4.7 of the GSF Act, at the time the Corporation receives or recovers any deemed appropriation money, for an amount equivalent to the money that is received or recovered by the Corporation.
+These deemed appropriations are taken to have been given for the services of the DPHI.